Trends and Importance of Biodiversity Issues

-Businesses depend on natural resources and ecosystem services, collectively known as natural capital.
-Natural Capital Protocal explicitly recognizes the importance of biodiversity for the wellbeing and resilience of natural capital.
-Biodiversity can increase resilience to extreme weather events such as floods and droughts, and support essential processes such as carbon cycling, water cycling and soil formation.
-Biodiversity is therefore not only a component of natural capital, but also the fundamental basis for ecosystem services.
+Corporate operations depend on natural resources and ecosystem services—collectively referred to as natural capital.
+The Natural Capital Protocol clearly underscores the importance of biodiversity to the health and stability of natural capital1.
+For example, rich biodiversity can help mitigate the impacts of extreme weather events such as floods and droughts, accelerate ecosystem recovery, and support fundamental processes such as carbon cycling, water cycling, and soil formation.
+Thus, biodiversity is not only an integral part of natural capital but also the very foundation of ecosystem services.

 Environmental Management Milestone